Diabetes doesn't have to stop your child from living life to the full.

 Some pumps need to be removed for certain theme park rides due to the magnetic harnesses used.
 We recommend contacting your pump company to find out if this applies to you.

-We do not supply specific letters to request queue jumping at theme parks, but if you take your last clinic with you to confirm your diagnosis of type 1 diabetes, most theme parks will provide you with ‘fast-passes’ to enable you to avoid queuing.
+We do not supply specific letters to request queue jumping at theme parks, you can use your last clinic letter to confirm your diagnosis of type 1 diabetes.

 Young adults